yasutomihigashikuni/starter-academic/content/home/people.md

 # Order that this section appears on the page.
 weight: 100

-title: Meet the Team
+title: People
-subtitle:
+subtitle: Meet the Team

 content:
   # Choose which groups/teams of users to display.